Greipio/php/README.md

 <br /><br />

 # Installation
-For Node.js, React.js & React Native:
 ```
 composer require gre/geoip
 ```
 <br /><br />

 # Usage
-Let's say that we want to get the visitor IP Address.
+Let's say that we want to get the information of a specific IP Address.
 So we do the following:
 <br /><br />

 ```php